beiguancyc/parse-dashboard/README.md

 ```

 You can conveniently create a filter definition without having to write it by hand by first saving a filter in the data browser, then exporting the filter definition under *App Settings > Export Class Preferences*.

+### Keyboard Shortcuts

+Configure custom keyboard shortcuts for dashboard actions in **App Settings > Keyboard Shortcuts**.

+Delete a shortcut key to disable the shortcut.

 ### Scripts